-“A vile act that shattered Loran into many realms.
+“A vile act that broke one kingdom into many, unleashing chaos.
 Why, then, did the gods raise Eduard to the heavens?”

-“To always remind the faithful of Eduard’s betrayal, and of my ancestor Elzura, who begot his evil with a spell.”
+“To always remind the faithful of Eduard’s betrayal, and of my ancestor Elzura, who begot his treachery with a spell.”

 Drexan reared up from the skyglass.
 “What else?”

-Zur fretted, fearful that he offended his lord on his first day of service.
-“Nothing, my lord.
-That’s what they teach the hostages at temple, lord.”
+Zur ran through his paces, fretting that he’d forgotten something “Nothing, lord.
+That’s what they teach hostages, lord.”
 He didn’t want to seem insolent.